khanhninhnguyen/PMLSeg/Examples.md/Example6.md

 <img src="../Examples.md/Example6_files/figure-markdown_strict/unnamed-chunk-5-1.png" width="100%" />

-The `UpdatedParametersForFixedCP` has an option to statistically significant Fourier coefficients:
+The `UpdatedParametersForFixedCP` has an option to select the statistically significant Fourier coefficients `selectionF = TRUE`:

     # update the segmentation dataframe with seletection
     if (screening$ChangeCP == "Yes") {